Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Valuing an American option numerically

-In this method, one neural network is used to regress the continuation value and the martingale increment on the current stock prices at time $t_i \in \{t_0, t_1, t_2, ..., t_{n-1}\}$.
-Note that although we perform a regression at $t_0$, we do not make exercise decisions at the initial time.
-The training of the networks at each time stops once some predetermined stopping criteria are met, which can be a given number of epochs or the stagnation of the validation set loss.
-The whole process is summarized in Algorithm \ref{algo1}.

-During the training, all trained models at each time are saved, then we perform an independent out-of-sample simulation to derive estimates.
-There are two ways to carry out the second simulation.
-One is in the same way as in the training where we determine the values backward.
-Alternatively, we can start from the initial time, making decisions forward.
-This allows us to only focus on the paths that are still in the money at each time and help us overcome the memory exhaustion problem as we only need to generate the path one step at a time instead of the whole path.

-\subsection{Method II: One Global Neural Network}
+\subsection{Method~II: one global neural network}

-After pricing a vanilla American option that has $50$ exercise points using method I, we plot $\Phi(S_{t_i})$ and $\Psi(S_{t_i})$, for $i\in \{0, 1, ..., 49\}$ shown below (\ref{fig:FuncsPlot}).
-We can see that the shapes of the continuation functions and the process $H$ appear to evolve consistently and continuously in time.
+After pricing a vanilla American-style put option under the Black-Scholes model that has $50$ exercise points using Method~I, we plot $\Phi^{i}(\Bar{S}_{t_i})$, $\Psi^{i}(\Bar{S}_{t_i})$, and the hedging ratio $J^{i}(\Bar{S}_{t_i})$ for $i\in \{0, 1, ..., 49\}$, in Figure \ref{fig: FuncsPlot}, to visualise the approximated functions, where $\Bar{S}_{t_i}$ is the standardised stock price.
+We can see that continuation functions and the martingale increment functions at different times $t_i$ have similar shapes, and they evolve continuously in time.